The Greatest Show on Turf: Ricky Proehl

-Proehl (WR) played in the NFL for 17 seasons and spent five of these with the St. Louis Rams between 1998 and 2002.
+Wide receiver Ricky Proehl played in the NFL for 17 seasons and spent five of these with the St. Louis Rams between 1998 and 2002.
 During this period he was able to accumulate a total of 207 receptions and 2,590 receiving yards.
 At the 2000 NFC Championship, he caught the winning touchdown that allowed the Rams to beat Tampa Bay 11–6.
 Again, he caught a touchdown pass late in the game during Super Bowl XXXVI which at the time tied the game at 17–17, but the Patriots kicked a last-second field goal to win 20–17.
-He would go on to be a valuable cog in the Carolina Panthers’ offense during their Super Bowl year, and he also had a stint with the Colts.
+He would go on to be a valuable cog in the Carolina Panthers' offense during their Super Bowl year, and he also had a stint with the Colts.